Rally (How I Met Your Mother): Plot

 Marshall and Ted, having gathered most of the ingredients, attempt to gather the last one: grease.
 The chef at the inn states they have no grease, only for Ted to point out that bacon produces grease.
 The chef says they throw the grease out and will only make more bacon if it all gets eaten before breakfast is over.
 Ted tries to get Marshall to eat it all, but Marshall refuses and tells Ted to do it.
 Ted, having never eaten bacon due to his mother's lie that he is allergic, is reluctant to try.
 After his first bite, however, he begins to hungrily devour it and even wards off Marshall's attempts to eat any.
 They get the grease from the next batch, which Ted also attempts to eat.
 Future Ted states that this was the first and last time he ate bacon.

 Meanwhile, the girls are still unable to revive Barney and Lily suggests making out with Robin, more out of personal interest than a desire to wake Barney.
 Robin also joins in Marshall's vow, revealed to be broken a few years later in 2016 while she and Barney are on vacation in Buenos Aires and they wake up in the wrong hotel room with someone else's baby.
 Their kiss is successful and Barney awakens long enough to tell the gang that the secret ingredient is actually a lie that he made up to make his friends feel better after the worst episodes of their lives.
 Barney says that he lied to his friends because he loves them and so the gang, realizing that he made a genuine and heartfelt effort to be there for them during some of their weakest moments, decides to lie to him, telling him that they used his "Weekend at Barney's" play to get through the wedding pictures and Robin's father was impressed with Barney's quieter side and requested a high-five.
-In reality, Robin canceled the photos and her father kicked Barney in the crotch.
+In reality, Robin canceled the photos and her father kicked Barney in the crotch out of anger.
 Finally, Ted joins in on the vow and it is revealed that he did not break it.
 Instead, on New Year's Day 2022, Ted gives the elixir to The Mother after she got too drunk the night before.
 She drinks it and greets her children as they run in the room.